 I try to give you two options to choose from throughout the morning, giving you the feeling of control especially on a day like today.
 There will be many new experiences where you don’t get to make choices so I want you to enjoy a little more of the freedom that comes with more responsibilities.

-Today brings more choices, like “Do you want to wear a dress or this top and leggings,” as I point to the brightly colored options I laid out on your bed while you were eating breakfast.
+Today brings more choices, like “Do you want to wear a dress or this ruffled top and pants,” as I point to the brightly colored options I laid out on your bed while you were eating breakfast.
 I already have two barrettes in my hand I will use to pin back your auburn curls from falling in your eyes, the same beautiful, reddish curls that were a surprise to me and your Daddy on the day you were born.

 Your brand-new school (with your brand-new teacher and soon-to-be new friends) is only about a mile from our house, but I drive you anyway.
 The clouds are dark and I don’t want to worry about rain or puddles if we were to walk.
 I breathe a sigh of relief as I see other parents taking photos of their children in front of the elementary school too.

 For a brief moment I wonder if some of them will become my new friends too as our children become close and we call each other to schedule play-dates.
 This thought fades as I hold your hand tighter the closer we get to your classroom.
-For the next ten months, this is where you will spend more mornings than at your own home and I remind myself that at least it’s only a half day.
+For the next ten months, this is where you will spend more mornings than at your own home and I remind myself that at least it’s only half a day.

 It’s your first day of school and while somewhat tentative at the new experience, you are more excited than nervous.